gridplay/eoe/README.md

 Im doing a vampire vs lycan MMORPG and really want the server in java for many reasons.
 The client is using Unity 6.

+### The reasons?
+- Its fun to code in java
+- Both minecraft and Aion servers are in java and easy to setup and run
+- The code looks easy enough to do for MySQL usage
+- Always wanted to learn java since i got addicted to Minecraft

 ## Ideas for the server
 - Player Housing for sure, probably instanced like Lord of the Rings Online.
 - Housing to be premade homes to pick from like in SecondLife.